tommyrharper/gtm-disabler-chrome/README.md

 ## Step 2: Adding the JavaScript

-Now wherever you connect to GTM in your codebase, simply add the following conditional code.
-It will check whether google tag manager is enabled, and hence decide whether to connect depending on whether you have GTM-Blocker running on chrome.
+Now wherever you connect to GTM in your codebase, simply add the following conditional logic.
+It will check whether GTM-Blocker is enabled, and hence determine whether to connect to Google Tag Manager.

+- When you switch on GTM-Blocker, it will not connect to Google Tag Manager.
+- By default, or when you switch off GTM-Blocker, it will connect to Google Tag Manager.

 ```JavaScript
 const GTMBlocker = document.querySelector('meta[name="GTM-Blocker"]');